GoekeLab/bioinformatics-workflows/bpipe/README.md

 bpipe run quantify_rna.groovy  ../test_data/*.fq.gz
 ```

+**Note**: please make sure to use Bpipe 0.9.11 or higher for running the example.

-Please note the default configuration will run the commands on the local computer.
+Please note the default configuration will run the commands on the local computer, and it
+assumes that salmon and fastqc are available in the PATH.
 It is easy
 to configure Bpipe for other environments, and an example is shown in the
 [bpipe.config](bpipe.config) file which illustrates how to configure it to run using
 PBS Torque.
 To run the Torque version you can tell Bpipe to use the alternative environment like